HOKGroup/HOK-Revit-Addins/README.md

 HOK-Revit-Addins 2019.0.0.X
 ================

+### Code Signing

+Code signing is an optional process that developers can choose to enable when building this repo.
+Autodesk strongly recommends that all Revit Plugins be signed with a code signing certificate, authenticating the plugin and adding its creator to the list of certified developers on users computer.
+This prevents a pop-up window from appearing every time user starts Revit, and tries to load a plugin from an unknown developer.
+Since HOK uses domain based certificates, if you are a developer for HOK, you would have (or can request to have it added by the IT) a certificate called "Code Signing DTM" installed on your machine.
+If that's the case simply comment out this line of code in the *.csproj file:

+`<Exec Command="&quot;C:\Program Files (x86)\Windows Kits\10\bin\10.0.17134.0\x64\signtool.exe&quot; sign /c &quot;Code Signing - DTM&quot; /v &quot;$(TargetPath)&quot;" />`

+However, if you are one of the Open Source users of these tools, and want to use a specific PFX file located on your drive, and don't want to share your password with everyone use this code instead:

+`<Exec Command="&quot;C:\Program Files (x86)\Windows Kits\10\bin\10.0.15063.0\x86\signtool.exe&quot; sign /f &quot;$(ProjectDir)bin\archilabCertificate.pfx&quot; /p &quot;$([MSBuild]::GetRegistryValueFromView('HKEY_LOCAL_MACHINE\SOFTWARE\HOK', 'certificatePassword', null, RegistryView.Registry64, RegistryView.Registry32))&quot; /t http://timestamp.comodoca.com/authenticode &quot;$(TargetPath)&quot;" />`

+For the above:
+- please make sure to replace the path to version of signtool.exe that you have available.
+These vary based on .NET version installed on your machine.
+- please make sure to replace the PFX file name to match one on your machine.
+- if you don't want to expose your password please create a new Registry key called "certificatePassword" under "HKEY_LOCAL_MACHINE\SOFTWARE\HOK" and store your password there.
+The above bit of code will make sure to read in at runtime.
+- potentially, depending on who's the provider of your certificate you might want to replace the path to authentication server.

 ### Settings

 Most of the tools in this repository have a reference to HOK.Core.
 This is because most of these tools use some utilities from that DLL.
 One of these utilities is a HOK Feedback tool that can be easily embedded into any other tool via a button.
 This tool allows users to post an issue directly to GitHub via a proxy user and a special access token.
 In order to make that tool work for anyone, anywhere, without distributing other people's tokens and repo info, there is a `Settings.json` file embedded into the Resources in HOK.Core.dll.
 Here's the contents schema: